top of page

 Supporting a bat's high metabolism requires a lot of insects.
 As temperatures drop and insects become more difficult to find, this energy-intense activity level becomes very difficult to maintain.
 In order to compensate for the lack of energy coming in, bats are able to abandon control of their body temperature and enter a different physiological state in order to save energy: torpor.
 Bats can enter torpor daily when they are inactive, or can enter torpor for prolonged periods during hibernation.
 Entering torpor is not as easy as just falling asleep.
 In fact, when a bat is hibernating, it does not have the same brain-wave patterns as an animal that is asleep, and it may actually become sleep deficient.
 Sleep is only possible at normal body temperatures.
 Torpor is something different entirely.

 Bats actively control their entrance into and their arousal from torpor.
 When bats are ready for hibernation, they actively slow down their breathing.
 This causes an accumulation of carbon dioxide and a cascade of events that decreases their metabolic rate and lowers their body temperature.
 Once bats start this chain of events, their body temperature will continue to drop until it closely matches the temperature of the air around them.
 As mentioned, there is an ideal temperature range that allows a bat to maintain torpor during hibernation.
 Within that range, the lower the air temperature, the lower the bat's metabolic rate will be.
-Temperatures that are too high will cause the bat to burn too much energy, and can lead to the bat starving to death before spring arrives.
-Temperatures that are too low can have the same effect by causing the bat to shiver and awaken, forcing them to move to a warmer area, which burns much needed fat in the process.
+Temperatures above that range will cause the bat to burn too much energy, and can lead to the bat starving to death before spring arrives.
+Temperatures below that range can have the same effect by causing the bat to shiver and awaken, forcing them to move to a warmer area, which burns much needed fat in the process.
 Hibernation is an incredible way to conserve resources, but it is not without risks.

 If all goes well, hibernation will be successful, and come spring and warm weather, the bat will wake up and fly off in search of food.
 As a bat rehabilitator, I get calls on many bats that wake up too early and are found by homeowners during the winter.
 Big brown bats are often found hibernating in attics, barns, or other human structures.
 The scientific name, Eptesicus fuscus, means "house flyer", and that is exactly how some of these bats are found!
 Young bats still learning how to survive are more likely to have difficulties.
 Much of their energy is going into growth, so they may not be able to accumulate enough fat for winter hibernation.
 They also may not know where to find the best hibernation spots.
 Many of these bats do not fare well.

-156 views1 comment
+325 views1 comment

 Recent Posts